French Air and Space Force: 1945–present

 The French Air Force entered a phase of inventory replacement and expansion.
 The Air Force ordered the Airbus A400M military transport aircraft, then in development.
 By November 2016, 11 had already been delivered to ET00.061 at Orleans-Bricy, and integration of the new Dassault Rafale multi-role jet fighter was underway; the first 20-aircraft squadron became operational in 2006 at Saint-Dizier.

 In 2009, France rejoined the NATO Military Command Structure, having been absent since 1966.
-France was a leading nation, alongside the United States, Great Britain and Italy in implementing the UN sponsored no-fly zone in Libya (NATO Operation Unified Protector), deploying 20 fighter aircraft to Benghazi in defense of rebel-held positions and the civilian population.
+France was a leading nation, alongside the United States, United Kingdom and Italy in implementing the UN sponsored no-fly zone in Libya (NATO Operation Unified Protector), deploying 20 fighter aircraft to Benghazi in defense of rebel-held positions and the civilian population.

 The last remaining squadron of Dassault Mirage F1s retired the aircraft in July 2014 and replaced them with Dassault Rafales.

 On 13 July 2019, President Emmanuel Macron announced the creation of a space command, which would come into being within the French Air Force by September 2019, and the transformation of the French Air Force into the French Air and Space Force.
 According to Defense Minister Florence Parly, France reserves the right to arm French satellites with lasers for defensive purposes.

 The official renaming occurred on 24 July 2020, with the new Air and Space Force logo unveiled on 11 September 2020.

+On 26 July 2023, FASF conducted its first ever joint fighter exercise with Japan, continuing its defense ties between the two countries.